CloudNationHQ/terraform-azure-ca/README.md

 This way, the module ensures that all the necessary permissions are in place before the container app deployment.
 It is a smoother, first time right deployment and more reliable process that we strongly recommend for most use cases.
 See also [here](https://learn.microsoft.com/en-us/azure/container-apps/managed-identity?tabs=portal%2Cdotnet#common-use-cases)

-Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory

 ## Authors